ChristophSchranz/Octoprint-PrePrintService/README.md

 The following steps will be done:

 1. Slice a model using the PrePrint server Plugin.
-2. The model will be auto-rotated for a proper 3D print by the [Tweaker-3](https://github.com/ChristophSchranz/Tweaker-3) Software
+2. The model will be auto-rotated for a proper 3D print by the [Tweaker-3](https://github.com/ChristophSchranz/Tweaker-3) software.
 3. The auto-rotated model will be sent back to the octoprint server.
 4. The optimized model will be sliced using [Slic3r](https://slic3r.org/).
 5. The final machine code will be sent back to the octoprint server.